jakedex/odin-ruby/fileio_serialization/hangman/README.md

 To play the game, enter `$ rake` from the hangman directory

 ##Game
 The game starts by displaying the menu shown below.
-Save/Load functionality has been implemented- just type `save` during any turn to save the game.
+Save/Load functionality has been implemented - just type `save` during any turn to save the game.
 ```
 Welcome to Hangman, would you like to:
 1. Play Hangman